Beginner Gardener: 7 Common Mistakes to Avoid

 - Start small and simple: it’s better to successfully manage a small container garden or a modest vegetable patch than to spread yourself too thin across ten poorly managed projects.
 By focusing on your top priorities, you take the time to learn and adapt.

 - Enjoy each step: rather than aiming for immediate results, savour the process.
-Preparing the soil, watching a seed germinate, pruning a plant at the right time… each action has its value.
+Preparing the soil, watching a seed sprout, pruning a plant at the right time… each action has its value.
 It’s these simple moments that make gardening so rewarding.

 Error 7: Not learning from your mistakes

-Remember that every young plant has something to teach you.
+Remember that every plant has something to teach you.
 It will speak to you in its own way, if you take the time to listen.
 So stay curious, be kind… and have fun!

 - Subscribe!